Talos: Cretan lineage

 In a different tradition, Talos is the son of Cres, the personification of Crete.
 Hephaestus is his son, and Rhadamanthus – a mythical king of Crete – his grandson.
 This tradition is reported by Pausanias, who cites the poet Cinaethon of Sparta as his source.
-Pausanias states at another point that Talos was one of the sons of Oenopion, without giving a source.
+Pausanias states at another point that Talos was one of the sons of Oenopion, citing this to Ion of Chios.
 Pausanias gives no details of Talos outside of his genealogy.

 According to Athenaeus, the lyric poet Ibycus wrote of Rhadamanthus as the lover of Talos, rather than grandson.
 The Suda, a Byzantine encyclopedia from the tenth-century CE, adds to this that Talos and Rhadamanthus introduced homosexuality to Crete.

 Rationalisation

 A euhemeristic interpretation of Talos is provided – along with many others – in the Minos, a dialogue which was attributed to Plato in antiquity, but which is regarded by most scholars today as being written by someone else.
 In this source, Talos is rationalised as a man who guards the laws of Crete by travelling around the villages of the island three times per year at the behest of Minos, in order to show the inhabitants the laws of the city, which were inscribed on tablets of bronze.